martavp/pypsa-in-sophia/README.md

 > ./snakemake_cluster --jobs 5

-#### 6. Permission
+#### 8. Permission
 You possibly need to give execution permissions to the snakemake_cluster script.
 You can do it by the following command:

 > chmod u+x snakemake_cluster

-#### 8. Setting up Gurobi in the cluster

-On SOPHIA-cluster, Gurobi needs to be pointed in the right direction as to where to look for packages and licenses.
-The first step is to add the following lines to the end of the file '.bashrc' located in /home/USER, as indicated in the [Gurobi guide](https://www.gurobi.com/documentation/6.5/quickstart_linux/software_installation_guid.html):

-> export GUROBI_HOME="TODO:add_path_to_gurobi_in_Sophia"

-> export PATH="${PATH}:${GUROBI_HOME}/bin"

-> export LD_LIBRARY_PATH="${GUROBI_HOME}/lib"

-Additionally, the following line should be added at the end of the file '.bashrc':

-> export GRB_LICENSE_FILE="$GUROBI_HOME/gurobi.lic"

-This points Gurobi to the cluster license.
-Note that an academic license used locally on a computer is unsuitable for use on the cluster, and will result in a failed simulation.

-#### 10. Using scratch memory for the temporary directory
+#### 9. Using scratch memory for the temporary directory

 THIS STEP IS VERY IMPORTANT!!
-The entire SOPHIA cluster is slowed down if you do not include this.
+The entire SOPHIA cluster could be slowed down if you do not include this.

 When running simulations the Gurobi solver is constantly reading and writing temporary files.
 To avoid slowing down the entire SOPHIA cluster, it is very important that temporary storage is used.
 Read more about [temporary storage in SOPHIA](https://dtu-sophia.github.io/docs/scratch/).